EmulatorJS/EmulatorJS/README.md

 There are three different version names that you need to be aware of:
 1. **stable** - This will be the most stable version of the emulator both code and cores will be tested before release.
 It will be updated every time a new version is released on GitHub.
 This is the default version on the Demo.
 2. **latest** - This will contain the latest code but use the stable cores.
 This will be updated every time the *main* branch is updated.
 3. **nightly** - This will contain the latest code and the latest cores.
-The cores will be updated every day, so this is consiterd alpha.
+The cores will be updated every day, so this is considered alpha.

 ### CDN
 There is a new CDN that you can use to get any version of the emulator.
-The cdn is `https://cdn.emulatorjs.org/`.
-You can use this to get the stable, latest, nightly and any other main version by setting your `EJS_pathtodata` to `https://cdn.emulatorjs.org/<version>/data/`.
+The CDN is `https://cdn.emulatorjs.org/`.
+You can get the stable, latest, nightly, and any other main version by setting your `EJS_pathtodata` to `https://cdn.emulatorjs.org/<version>/data/`.

 ### Extensions